Atrus619/CSDGAN/README.md

 2. Build a containerized web app that can employ these flexible GANs to generate data for a user from any data set.

-So far the web app is only capable of handling tabular data sets, but functionality for image data sets is coming soon, and a stretch goal is to incorporate NLP functionality.

 ## Motivation
 The three most important applications of generating synthetic data are as follows: